Vorlonsoft/AndroidRate/README.md

 2. App is launched 10 or more days later than installation.
 Change via `AppRate#setInstallDays(byte)`.
 3. App is launched 10 or more times.
 Change via `AppRate#setLaunchTimes(byte)`.
 4. App is launched 1 or more days after neutral button clicked.
 Change via `AppRate#setRemindInterval(byte)`.
+Since Release 1.2.1: 5.
+App is launched 0 or more times after neutral button clicked.
+Change via `AppRate#setRemindLaunchesNumber(byte)`.
-5. Each launch (the condition is satisfied if appLaunches % `param` == 0).
+6. Each launch (the condition is satisfied if appLaunches % `param` == 0).
 Change via `AppRate#setSelectedAppLaunches(byte)`.
-6. App shows the Neutral button ("Remind me later").
+7. App shows the Neutral button ("Remind me later").
 Change via `setShowLaterButton(boolean)`.
-7. Unlimited occurrences of the display of the Rate Dialog within a 365-day period.
+8. Unlimited occurrences of the display of the Rate Dialog within a 365-day period.
 Change via `AppRate#set365DayPeriodMaxNumberDialogLaunchTimes(short)`.
-8. Setting `AppRate#setDebug(boolean)` to `true` ensures that the Rate Dialog will be shown each time the app is launched. **This feature is for development only!**.
+9. Setting `AppRate#setDebug(boolean)` to `true` ensures that the Rate Dialog will be shown each time the app is launched. **This feature is for development only!**.
-9. There is no default callback when the button of Rate Dialog is pressed.
+10. There is no default callback when the button of Rate Dialog is pressed.
 Change via `AppRate.with(this).setOnClickButtonListener(OnClickButtonListener)`.

 ### OnClickButtonListener interface